 Proposals submitted to the CXC will be kept confidential to the extent allowed by the review process.
 For accepted proposals, the scientific justification section of the proposal remains confidential but other sections become publicly accessible, including PI names, project titles, abstracts, and all observational details.
-Stage 2 proposals submitted for approved programs may become publicly available in their entirety.
+The remainder of the approved proposals, and the entirety of proposals not selected, will remain confidential.